thomasebsmith/youtube-player/README.md

  - Ability to view and edit names and descriptions for videos in playlists

 ##### v0.3
- - Improvements for behavior when the user navigates while a playlist is playing
+ - Improvements for behavior when the user navigates while a playlist is playing.
  - Improvements for behavior when YouTube doesn't load properly.
+ - Keyboard shortcuts to start playlists.